entando/entando-docs/vuepress/docs/next/tutorials/create/pb/publish-project-bundle.md

    ``` sh
    ent bundle pack
    ```
-   This builds the bundle components and constructs the Docker images.
+   This builds the bundle components and Docker images.

 3. Publish the Docker image to a Docker registry:
    ``` sh